Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Methodology

 \subsection{Prediction and Uncertainty Estimation}

 The prediction and uncertainty estimation are made in every leaf region $\mathcal{R}_{m}$ separately.
-When $\mathbf{X}\in\mathcal{R}_{m}$, two neural networks $\hat{f}_m(\mathbf{X})$ and $\hat{\sigma}_m(\mathbf{X})$ are used to give the prediction and uncertainty estimation of $\mathbf{y}$.
-They are trained using the data in $\mathcal{R}_{m}$ only.
-Their network structure can be less complicated than that of the splitting neural network used in the internal nodes $\hat{f}_{\text{split}}$.
-It will be less difficult to model the data in leaf nodes than in internal nodes since the former may not exhibit heterogeneity.
+When $\mathbf{X}\in\mathcal{R}_{m}$, two neural networks $\hat{f}_m(\mathbf{X})$ and $\hat{\sigma}_m(\mathbf{X})$ are trained using the data in $\mathcal{R}_{m}$ only, to give the prediction and uncertainty estimation of $\mathbf{y}$.
+Their network structure can be less complicated than that of the splitting neural network $\hat{f}_{\text{split}}$ used in the internal nodes.
+It will be less difficult to model the data in leaf nodes than in internal nodes since the former may exhibit a smaller degree of heterogeneity.
 Besides, to avoid overfitting, we adopt necessary regularization strategies such as early stopping in all neural network training.